 This vegan stuffed seitan roast really is worth spending a little time on, and it will reward you for days (or months if you freeze it for later).

 - Pre-heat your oven to 180°C (350°F/gas mark 4).

 - In a large mixing bowl, mix together the vital wheat gluten, nutritional yeast, bouillon powder, paprika, rosemary, and black pepper.

-- Mix well until everything is incorporated, and then knead for five minutes. (note 1)
+- Mix well until everything is incorporated, and then knead for five minutes.
+(See note.)

 - On a large piece of silicone baking parchment, roll out the seitan into a vaguely rectangular shape, until it's around 1.5cm (½") thick.